tchaney97/giwaxsim/README.md

 # GIWAXSim Instruction Manual
 This repository contains scripts for generating forward simulations of GIWAXS (Grazing Incidence Wide-Angle X-ray Scattering) data.
-The simulations are created using molecular `.xyz` files and produce 3D voxel grids of scattering intensity values, which can then be used to generate 2D detector images at various geometries.
+The simulations are created using structure `.xyz` files and produce 3D voxel grids of scattering intensity values, which can then be used to generate 2D detector images at various geometries.

 ![gif of detector intersection of reciprocal space](example_giwaxs/phi_sidebyside.gif)